 Click here for an index to the deeds for 458 Beacon, including additional information on the deeds and agreements limiting buildings in the rear of the lot, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 Nathan Matthews sold the western half of the lot, at 458 Beacon, to Mary Hascal (Wheaton) Kittredge, the wife of attorney Francis William Kittredge, and on June 2, 1886, it was purchased from her by Henry M. White, a boot and shoe manufacturer.
 He and his wife, Frances Elizabeth (White) White, lived at the Adams House hotel.

 On June 30, 1886, Henry White filed a permit application to construct a dwelling house at 458 Beacon, with Rotch and Tilden as the architects and David W. Thomas as the builder.
 The foundations may have been laid (as indicated in subsequent deeds), but the house was not built and the permit was marked “abandoned.”

 On January 24, 1887, the lot was purchased from Henry White by textile manufacturer and former shipping merchant William Gurdon Saltonstall.
 He and his wife, Josephine Rose (Lee) Saltonstall, lived at 30 Fairfield.
 She died in January of 1889 and he died in July of 1889.

 In February of 1891, Nathan Matthews’s son, Constant Southworth Matthews, a real estate dealer in association with his father, advertised 458 Beacon for sale in the Boston Evening Transcript, noting that it was “nearly completed.”
-The house did not sell and between October of 1891 and November of 1892 the property was re-acquired from him by Nathan Matthews through foreclosures.
-At about the same time, Nathan Matthews also acquired the apartment houses at 362 Commonwealth and 364-366 Commonwealth from Thomas White, also through foreclosures.
+The house did not sell and between October of 1891 and November of 1892 the property was re-acquired from Thomas White by Nathan Matthews through foreclosures.
+At about the same time, Nathan Matthews acquired the apartment houses at 362 Commonwealth and 364-366 Commonwealth from Thomas White, also through foreclosures.

 On September 18, 1894, 458 Beacon was purchased from Nathan Matthews by Fanny Lithgow (Payson) Prince, the wife of Dr. Morton Henry Prince.
 They previously had lived at 71 Marlborough.
 They also maintained a home in Nahant but frequently rented it to others and spent their summers elsewhere.

 On June 2, 1900, Fanny Prince transferred the property into her husband’s name.